Herd women's hoops ink three in 2020 class

 The first player to sign is no stranger to the Tri-State, having lived in Huntington for the first 10 years of her life.

-Kennedi Colclough, a graduate transfer from Stetson University, is the son of former Marshall wide receiver LaVorn Colclough and returns to her hometown to join the Herd.
+Kennedi Colclough, a graduate transfer from Stetson University, is the daughter of former Marshall wide receiver LaVorn Colclough and returns to her hometown to join the Herd.

 While at Stetson, the 6-foot forward appeared in 70 games, starting 27 of them — most coming during the 2017-18 season when she averaged 13 points and 6.8 rebounds a game before tearing her ACL.